 Mark Reder leads Fleishman-Hillard’s public affairs and communications team in Vancouver as Senior Vice President and Senior Partner and General Manager.
 Mr. Reder advises some of British Columbia’s leading public and private sector organizations on matters such as major project developments, crisis situations, policy and legislative change, and corporate change and restructuring.
 A past member of the West Vancouver Police Board, he has also served as the commercial and economic consul at the British High Commission in Canada.
 Mr. Reder holds a B.A. in political science from the University of British Columbia.
 He studied Chinese at the National University in Taiwan, where he helped establish the first ‘cross-cultural communications’ consulting practice in the country.
 Mark has worked and traveled extensively in Asia and Europe

-Bradley Birt is Leader, Non-Regulatory Products & Services with the BC Safety Authority.
+Bradley Birt is the Director, Product & Service Strategy with the BC Safety Authority.
 Prior to assuming this role, Mr. Birt was a management consultant who delivered strategy, technology and organizational change assignments in healthcare, higher education and new ventures.
 Mr. Birt has advised provincial and federal governments, and volunteered as part of the British Columbia Law Institute’s Technology, Remoteness, Disability and Evidence Project.
 Mr. Birt holds undergraduate degrees in English and Theology, and a Master of Business Administration.

 Assistant Commissioner Bill Fordy joined the Royal Canadian Mounted Police in 1989.
 He has held a variety of postings during his career, serving at several detachments and specialized units including the Serious Crime Section, Vancouver Polygraph Section, Special Projects Unit and Interview Team as well as the Integrated Homicide Investigation Team to name a few.
 He has travelled and lectured in Canada and the United States on many topics.
 On February 24, 2016, Chief Superintendent Fordy was promoted to the rank of Assistant Commissioner, Officer-in-Charge of Surrey Detachment.
 On June 29, 2016 Assistant Commissioner Fordy was appointed the Lower Mainland District Commander.
 The District serves 1.8 million people and has in excess of 3,200 employees.